facebook/react/docs/docs/handling-events.md

 You have to be careful about the meaning of `this` in JSX callbacks.
 In JavaScript, class methods are not [bound](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_objects/Function/bind) by default.
 If you forget to bind `this.toggle` and pass it to `onClick`, `this` will be `undefined` when the function is actually called.

 This is not React-specific behavior; it is a part of [how functions work in JavaScript](https://www.smashingmagazine.com/2014/01/understanding-javascript-function-prototype-bind/).
-Generally, if you refer to a method without `()` after it, such as `onClick={this.toggle}`, you should bind that method.
+Generally, if you refer to a method without `()` after it, such as `onClick={this.handleClick}`, you should bind that method.

 If calling `bind` annoys you, there are two ways you can get around this.
 If you are using the experimental [property initializer syntax](https://babeljs.io/docs/plugins/transform-class-properties/), you can use property initializers to correctly bind callbacks: